AriBlumstein/AirlineCustomerDB/README.md

 #### User Sub-Groups:

 1.	**Customer Service Representatives**: Need details on customers and their bookings to assist with customer inquiries.
+View Name: CustomerTickets.
 2.	**Flight Managers**: Need to know the number of bookings for each flight to manage capacity and resources.
+View Name: FlightTicketCounts.
 3.	**Hub Flight Analysts**: Need to analyze the number of customers flying from ZMB, because this is a major hub for our airline.
+View Name: HubFlightCustomers
 4.	**Flight Schedulers**: Need detailed schedules for all flights.
+View Name: FlightSchedules

 #### We created the views [here](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/Views.sql).

 To test these views we implemented various SELECT, UPDATE, and DELETE queries on each view.
 The queries are **[here](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/ViewQueries.sql).**

-For views 1 and 4 we weren't sure if UPDATE and DELETE queries would fail, so we tried them, and they ended up failing due to the fact that they were based on multiple tables.
+For views 1 and 4 we were not sure if UPDATE or DELETE queries would fail, so we tried them, and they ended up failing due to the fact that they were based on multiple tables.
-For views 2 and 3, we knew the UPDATE and DELETE queries wouldn't work because they contained aggregates, so we didn't even try those.
+For views 2 and 3, we knew the UPDATE and DELETE queries would not work because they contained aggregates, so we did not even try those.

-The logs and explanations of what the queries were trying to accomplish is **[here](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/viewQueryLogs.log).**
+The logs and explanations of what the queries were trying to accomplish are **[here](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/viewQueryLogs.log).**

 ## Visualizations

-### Visualization for View 2
+### Visualization for View 2: FlightTicketCounts

 This query shows the total number of tickets sold for each destination for upcoming flights.
 It's useful for understanding popular destinations and allocating resources.